- Essential Nutrients Provided By Fruits

 - ¾ cup fruit juice (unsweetened)

-Before you choose to eat or cook fresh fruits and vegetables, you should follow some safety tips to stay healthy and avoid any infections or illnesses (35).
+Before you choose to eat or cook fresh fruits and vegetables, you should follow some safety tips to stay healthy and avoid any infections or illnesses.

-- Opt for organic fruits and vegetables This will reduce your risk of consuming chemicals and pesticide residue.
+- Opt for organic fruits to reduce the risk of consuming chemicals and pesticide residue.

 - Wash them under running water thoroughly.